CodinGame/monaco-vscode-api/README.md

 With this library, it would be possible to plug vscode-languageclient directly on top of monaco, monaco-languageclient still helps to do so by:

 - Adding some tweaks to the VSCode LanguageClient (Removing unsupported features...)
-- Providing a default implementations of the required fallback services (`vscode/services`)
 - Providing some examples on how to build an app using it
 - Adding some tools (DisposableCollection)